tytydraco/yessleep/out/Something_in_the_woods_around_my_house_keeps_snapping_branches_Im_beginning_to_think_it_isnt_just_an_animal.md

 **SNAP**

 Blindly, I stumbled back away from the sound, but found myself colliding with a tree.
-A tree hadn't been there before.
+A tree that hadn't been there before.
 I was losing my mind.
 Frantically, I moved to the left only to find another tree, and another, and another!
 My eyes began to adjust to the low level of light cast by the moon.
 I was standing in what looked like a corridor, made entirely of those gnarled forest trees.

 **SNAP**

-At the end, that thing was standing there, now just a barely visible silhouette in the night yet again.
+At the end, that thing was standing there, now just a barely visible dark mass in the night.
 I had no way out.
 Behind me... just more trees.
 It began to run... no..
 No living thing ran like that.
-The joints in those four long legs all bent at wrong angles as it staggered forward at me with more speed than I'd thought possible.
-I raised my rifle and fired another shot.
+The joints in those four long legs all bent at wrong angles as it staggered right toward with more speed than I'd thought possible.
+With all my remaining willpower, I forced myself to raise my rifle and fired another shot.

 The rifle blast echoed through the forest.
 I couldn't think anymore with my head pounding like this.
 My vision was a tornado of vague shapes and colors.
 But all of a sudden, the lights were on again.
 Now that I'm writing this in retrospect, had they ever even turned off in the first place?